 Previously, Caruso-Cabrera spent more than 20 years at CNBC, most recently as chief international correspondent and co-anchor of "Power Lunch."
 Throughout her career, Caruso-Cabrera has covered a wide range of stories from the 2008 financial crisis to U.S. elections to the debt crisis in Greece and the Brexit vote.
 She has traveled the world reporting live from Cuba, Iran, Ukraine, Iraq, Italy, Russia, Venezuela and Latin America, among many others.

-Caruso-Cabrera joined CNBC in 1998 from WTSP-TV in St. Petersburg, Fla., where she spent four years as a general assignment reporter.
-Prior to joining WTSP-TV, she was a special projects producer for Univision, where she earned an Emmy Award for a five-part series on children with AIDS, as well as an Emmy nomination for a report on sexual abuse by clergymen.
-At Univision, she gained extensive experience covering Latin America.
-She began her career in 1991 as a stringer for The New York Times, reporting on education issues.
+She joined CNBC from WTSP-TV in St. Petersburg, Fla., where she spent four years as a general assignment reporter covering crime and hurricanes.
+Prior to that, Caruso-Cabrera was a special projects producer for Univision where she gained experience covering Latin America.
+She began her career in 1990 while in college, as a stringer for The New York Times, reporting for the education section.

 Caruso-Cabrera wrote her first book, "You Know I'm Right: More Prosperity, Less Government," in 2010.
-Previously, she wrote a personal finance column for Shape en Español focusing on issues of particular importance to Latinas and was a monthly contributor to People en Español.
+Previously, she wrote a personal finance column for Shape en Español and People en Español.